dewiweb/holophonix-animator/docs/development/testing-guidelines.md

 ## Overview

 This document outlines testing standards and practices for the Holophonix Animator project.
+The project uses a comprehensive testing approach combining Rust and TypeScript testing frameworks.

 ## Testing Levels